ashu-stack/comeback-project/README.md

 The problems are organized by core topics such as:

-Recursion
+Recursion,
-Dynamic Programming
+Dynamic Programming,
-Graph Algorithms
+Graph Algorithms,
 (and other fundamental DSA concepts)

 In addition to problem-solving, this repository also includes practical implementations of key principles from the book Effective Java by Joshua Bloch, helping bridge the gap between theoretical knowledge and real-world Java best practices.